-Designated Partner mean any partner designated as such pursuant to Section 7 of the LLP Act.

-Designated Partner, is a term used in the LLP who have been designated as such for doing the duties and discharging the liabilities of such partners under the LLP Act
+Designated Partner ("DP") mean any partner designated as such pursuant to Section 7 of the LLP Act.
+DP is a term used in the LLP who have been designated as such for doing the duties and discharging the liabilities of such partners under the LLP Act.

-The Designated Partners are responsible for the management and the execution of all the acts and things required to be carried out by the LLP including compliance of the provisions such as filing of documents/returns/statements as required by the LLP Act.
+The DP's are responsible for the management and the execution of all the acts and things required to be carried out by the LLP including compliance of the provisions such as filing of documents/returns/ statements as required by the LLP Act.

-B. What are the requirement to become a Partner or Designated Partner in an LLP?
+C. What are the requirements to become a Partner or DP in an LLP?

-A person, who is proposed to be appointed as Designated Partner, needs to obtain a valid DSC and DIN.
+A person, who is proposed to be appointed as DP, needs to obtain a valid DSC and DIN.
 A partner who is not a DP need not have any identification number.

-C. What are the minimum and maximum number of Partners and Designated Partners in an LLP?
+D. What are the minimum and maximum number of Partners and DP in an LLP?

 There must be minimum of 2 (two) partners for formation of an LLP.
-There is no limit to the maximum number of partner, however there must be 2 (two) Designated Partners
+There is no limit to the maximum number of partners, however there must be 2 (two) DP's.

-D. What are the requirement to become a Partner or Designated Partner in an LLP?
+E. What are the requirements to become a Partner or DP in an LLP?

 - Any individual or body corporate may be a partner in a LLP.
-However an individual shall not be capable of becoming a partner of a LLP, if - a. has been found to be of unsound mind by a Court of competent jurisdiction and the finding is in force: - b. is an undischarged insolvent; or - c. he has applied to be adjudicated as an insolvent and his application is pending. - Only an individual can be appointed as a 'Designated Partner' and at least one of the Designated Partner shall be a resident of India.
-In case of a LLP in which all the partners are bodies corporate or in which one or more partners are individuals and bodies corporate, at least two individuals who are partners of such LLP or nominees of such bodies corporate shall act as designated partners.
-A person, who is proposed to be appointed as Designated Partner, needs to obtain a valid DSC and DIN.
+However, an individual shall not be capable of becoming a partner of a LLP, if - has been found to be of unsound mind by a Court of competent jurisdiction and the finding is in force; - b. is an undischarged insolvent; or - c. he has applied to be adjudicated as an insolvent and his application is pending. - Only an individual can be appointed as a DP and at least one of the DP shall be a resident of India.
+In case of a LLP in which all the partners are bodies corporate or in which one or more partners are individuals and bodies corporate, at least two individuals who are partners of such LLP or nominees of such bodies corporate shall act as DP's.
+A person, who is proposed to be appointed as DP, needs to obtain a valid DSC and DIN.
 A partner who is not a DP need not have any identification number.

-E. Can existing partnership firm or a private limited company be converted into an LLP?24
+F. Can existing partnership firm or a Private limited company be converted into an LLP?21

-Yes, an existing partnership firm or a private limited company can be converted into an LLP by complying with the applicable provisions of LLP Act, CA 2013 and any other rules made thereunder and by filing requisite e-forms with the RoC.
+Yes, an existing partnership firm or a Private limited company can be converted into an LLP by complying with the applicable provisions of LLP Act, CA 2013 and any other rules made thereunder and by filing requisite e-forms with the RoC.

-F. What are the ways to make contribution by the Partners?25
+G. What are the ways to make contribution by the Partners?22